DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session 2 - 02.16.2025.md

 **Feyre talks to the myconids**
 "The monster was protecting our cave." — Myconids
 - Tarroch's name generates a strong reaction.

+They inhale some spores.
+They experience each other minds.

+- Chug: Switching to your secondary weapon is always quicker than reloading.
+Training a young archer.
+- Feyre: Her people and her goddess are laughing at her.